MakeSchool-Tutorials/SA-2015-Games-Additional-Resources/P3-Your-Game-Design-Document/content.md

 Once you have made a GDD, it becomes much easier to visualize everything you have to complete to get your game done and you will be able to keep track of your progress.

-Whever you decide to change some aspect of your game's design or development schedule, make sure to update your GDD!
+Whenever you decide to change some aspect of your game's design or development schedule, make sure to update your GDD!

 Go to Github.com and create a new repository.
 When viewing your empty repository, there will be a link in the right sidebar that says "Wiki".